 The Water Resources Reform and Development Act (WRRDA) passed by Congress in 2014 included language that, for the first time in 30 years, partially reformed the federal Harbor Maintenance Tax to the betterment of Puget Sound ports.
 The bill allows a select group of donor ports to use HMT funds for berth maintenance and the navigation-related maintenance dredging and disposal of contaminated sediments.
 The bill also authorizes up to \$50 million in HMT transfers - subject to appropriation - to donor ports and energy ports.
 This rebate can be used for customer rebates, berth maintenance and in-water environmental remediation.
-Congress appropriated \$25 million in donor and energy port funding in FY16.
-Seattle and Tacoma do not plan to spend our ports' share of the funding until some changes we are seeking are made to the program.
-The NWSA is actively working to secure this appropriation and expand it in future years.
+Congress appropriated \$28 million in donor and energy port funding in FY17.
+Seattle and Tacoma do not plan to spend our ports' share of the funding until the U.S. Army Corps of Engineers issues implementation guidelines for how to administer the customer rebate program authorized under Section 2106 of WRRDA 2014.
+The NWSA is actively working to encourage the Corps to issue these guidelines, in addition to securing additional appropriations for-and improvements to-this program.